NE204-Fall2018/NE204-Fall2018.github.io/content/labs/overview.md

 goal of allowing students to conduct as many as possible.

 ## List of Labs

+Links to the lab writeups will be made available over the course of the semester.

   1. Digital Signal Processing in HPGe - Spectroscopy
   2. Digital Signal Processing in HPGe - Pulse Shape and Timing